-Get into too much debt
+Get into too much debt.

 Unable to repay in full?

-Never had a card before?
+Never had a credit card before?

-You will have no credit history if you have never taken out any form of credit before, like a mortgage, loan or credit card.
+If you’ve never taken out any form of credit before, like a mortgage, loan or credit card, you’ll have no credit history.
 This can make it harder to get most credit cards.

 Credit builder cards for bad credit can be a good place to start.
 Using one of the credit cards for bad credit in our table can help to build your credit history, as long as you use it carefully.